-While research is ongoing to identify medications suitable for widespread use in the management of NAFLD, multiple well-designed trials have demonstrated lifestyle changes (exercise and dietary) that result in weight loss to be an effective way to manage this disease.
+While research is ongoing to identify medications suitable for widespread use in the management of MASLD, multiple well-designed trials have demonstrated lifestyle changes (exercise and dietary) that result in weight loss to be an effective way to manage this disease.

-Individuals who are able to achieve a weight loss of between 3-10% of their total body weight by increasing activity levels and improving diet also achieve improvement in liver enzymes, reduced amounts of fat in their liver, and reduced inflammation in the liver.
+Individuals who manage to achieve a weight loss of between 3-10% of their total body weight by increasing activity levels and improving diet also achieve improvement in liver enzymes, reduced amounts of fat in their liver, and reduced inflammation in the liver.

-The current Canadian Physical Activity Guidelines advise that all adults 18-64 years old should accumulate at least 150 minutes of moderate- to vigorous-intensity aerobic activity a week, in bouts of 10 minutes or more, to achieve health benefits.
-This is also a reasonable goal for people with non-alcoholic fatty liver disease who are not already exercising at this level.
+The current Canadian Physical Activity Guidelines advise that all adults 18-64 years old should get at least 150 minutes of moderate- to vigorous-intensity aerobic activity a week, in bouts of 10 minutes or more, to achieve health benefits.
+Some activities that meet these criteria include brisk walking, jogging, cycling, and dancing.
+This is also a reasonable goal for people living with metabolic dysfunction-associated steatotic liver disease who are not already exercising at this level.
 Beneficial dietary changes include limiting intake of high fat and high sugar foods, limiting portion size, and eating regular balanced meals by following Canada's Food Guide.
 Your healthcare provider can give you further advice on optimizing your exercise regimen and diet.
-Following the advice of a personal trainer and/or dietitian may also help you reach your goals.
+Following the advice of a personal trainer and/or registered dietitian may also help you reach your goals.